benwaddell/crypto-watchdog/README.md

 # CryptoWatchdog

 CryptoWatchdog is an application that runs in the background and automates the starting/stopping of crypto mining software based on which other application are currently running.
-This is useful if you use a personal computer for mining when idle, but need to disable mining when certain applications are running.
+This is useful if you use a personal computer for mining when idle, but need to disable mining when certain GPU intensive applications are running.

 ## How It Works